More | Better

 Positive Emotions

-• Increase sensitivity to your body’s own dopamine
+Increase sensitivity to your body’s own dopamine2 (a focus hormone) and serotonin3 (happiness hormone)

 Sense of Self